skarger/diesel_regconfig/README.md

         Spanish,
     }
 ```

+It's up to you which languages you include in this enum.
+Two reasonable choices are
+either all of the values present in your DB,
+or only the values for languages you intend to support in the application.

 Notice the `#[sql_type = "Regconfig"]` macro.
 This refers to the custom SQL type
 we define so that the Diesel-created `schema.rs` will have a valid reference: